MoCoMakers/qt-panda/documentation/PC_GUI_LAYOUT.md

 **Understanding Constant Current Mode:**
 Constant current mode is the standard STM imaging mode.
 The feedback system continuously adjusts the tip height (via DACZ) to keep the tunneling current constant.
 This allows the tip to follow the surface topography, creating topographic images.
 The feedback uses a PID (Proportional-Integral-Derivative) controller to achieve smooth, stable control.

+**Note**: The system can operate in two modes - Constant Current Mode (ON) and Constant Height Mode (OFF).
+See the "Scanning Modes: Constant Current vs Constant Height" section below for a detailed comparison of how these modes affect the scan images.

 #### SetPID Button

 **What it does:**
 Sets the PID controller parameters that determine how the feedback system responds to current changes.
 The PID controller is what keeps the current constant by adjusting tip height.

+**Default values (three parameters):**
+- **Kp (Proportional gain)**: Default is **0.0001**.
+Responds to the current error immediately.
+Higher values make the system respond faster but can cause overshoot.
+- **Ki (Integral gain)**: Default is **0.0001**.
+Eliminates steady-state error by integrating past errors.
+Helps maintain the exact target current.
+Higher values eliminate error faster but can cause oscillation.
+- **Kd (Derivative gain)**: Default is **0.0** (often not needed).
+Dampens oscillations by responding to the rate of change.
+Helps stabilize the system.

+**What PID controls:** The PID (Proportional-Integral-Derivative) controller controls the feedback loop that maintains constant tunneling current by adjusting the tip height (DACZ).
+These three parameters determine how aggressively or conservatively the system responds to current changes:
+- **Kp**: Controls immediate response to current error
+- **Ki**: Eliminates steady-state error over time
+- **Kd**: Dampens oscillations and stabilizes the system

 **Why it matters:**
 The PID parameters directly affect image quality and stability: